tonedefdev/terracreds/README.md

 }
 ```

 Once you have moved all of your tokens from this file to the `Windows Credential Manager` or `KeyChain` via `terracreds` you can remove the tokens from the file.
-If you don't remove the tokens, and you add the `credentials_helper` block to this file, Terraform will still use the tokens instead of `terracreds` to retreive the tokens, so be sure to remove your tokens from this file once you have used the `create` command to create the credentials in `terracreds` so you can actually leverage the credential helper.
+If you don't remove the tokens, and you add the `credentials_helper` block to this file, Terraform will still use the tokens instead of `terracreds` to retreive the tokens, so be sure to remove your tokens from this file once you have used the `create` or `terraform login` command to create the credentials in `terracreds` so you can actually leverage the credential helper.

 ## Storing Credentials
 For Terraform to properly use the credentials stored in your credential manager they need to be stored a specific way.
 The name of the credential object must be the domain name of the Terraform Cloud or Enterprise server.
 For instance `app.terraform.io` which is the default name `terraform login` will use.